In many churches, cookie exchanges and Christmas banquets are being canceled this year due to social-distancing requirements.

 Many women’s ministry groups provide opportunities for women to participate in service projects such as gift collections for Christmas.
 Create an online sign-up form instead of, or in addition to, a giving tree in the church lobby.

-When women drive up to drop off their donation, hand them a Christmas bag of goodies – maybe an ornament with your women’s ministry theme verse or a devotional book (check out these at CTA, Inc.)
+When women drive up to drop off their donation, hand them a Christmas bag of goodies – maybe an ornament with your women’s ministry theme verse or a devotional book.

 3. Christmas Carol Sing-along

 Invite your women to sing Christmas carols in your church parking lot at a safe distance.
 Offer hot chocolate and songbooks to keep everyone warm and singing the right words.

 Meet at the church to receive instructions and provide prizes for the teams who find the most items on the list.
 Click here for a free printable Christ-focused Christmas Light Scavenger Hunt.

 If your church currently meets in person, invite your women to carpool with women in their small group or Bible study.
 If your church is not meeting, talk with the pastoral staff about offering this as a family and friends event.